Bin-Cao/TCLRmodel/README.md

 To run this software, you need to install  **graphviz** in advance, which can be downloaded from the official website http://www.graphviz.org/.

-Input Dataset: [Cr, DOC,ln(t/t0),1/RT,1/RT,ln(w/w0)]
+Output:

-Output: data classification structure tree in pdf format（Result of TCLR.pdf)
+data classification structure tree in pdf format（Result of TCLR.pdf)
 ## About
 Created and maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao (bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.